Freedom of Information

 - the information is otherwise accessible to you.

-- to extract the information would take more than three and a half working days, the cost limit under section 12 of the Act.
+- to extract the information would take more than 18 hours, the cost limit under section 12 of the Act.

 - the information is covered by an absolute exemption under the Act, e.g. disclosure would be against the law.

 - we argue that in all the circumstances it is against the public interest to disclose it.

 If the last judgement is complex, the Act provides for extra time to be taken and we would notify you if that is needed.